conda/conda/docs/source/build_tutorials/pkgs2.rst

 NOTE: Change your path and filename to the exact path and filename you saved in Step 7.

-TIP: To save time, you can set conda to always automatically upload a successful build to Binstar with the command: ``conda config --set binstar_upload yes``
+TIP: To save time, you can set conda to always automatically upload a successful build to Anaconda.org with the command: ``conda config --set binstar_upload yes``

 .. _more-resources: